 Netsafe’s depth of experience is unique in New Zealand and respected internationally.
 The team come from the education, government and business sectors and have backgrounds in project management, design, software development, network administration and security, IT sales, marketing, communications, education, policy, mediation and conflict resolution.

-Netsafe’s leadership team
+Netsafe’s senior leadership team

 As the Executive Director of Netsafe, Martin leads the Netsafe team.
 He oversees the development of partner relationships in NZ and overseas and can often be seen or heard in the media explaining online challenges for New Zealand internet users.
 Martin’s knowledge is sought out by many in NZ and beyond.